KMSOMERS/Kieran-Somers-Site/site/content/post/Day0.md

     - Write both JUnit and UI tests.
     - Look into using Google banner ads.

 The second Android application is a Twitter Sentiment Analysis App using the Twitter API and Watson Tone Analyzer API.
-This project is in an early stage so I am going to continue development from where I previously left off.
-Again, I am a fan of the MVP pattern so I will be using it for this project, and as I am using two rest API's I will be using Squares Retrofit library.
+This project is in an early stage so I am going to continue development where I previously left off.
+Again, I am a fan of the MVP pattern so I will be using it for this project and as I am using two rest API's I will be using Squares Retrofit library.
 This project will be written in Kotlin as the language is great to use and practice never hurts!

 Goals for this project: